 The bird stayed still for a long time, pondering what might be different without worry.

 Slowly, the chatter from other birds began to sound like songs.
 With this, the bird began to feel lighter, as if suddenly free.

 And the songs in the forest became louder, more vibrant, each a celebration of the moment that was.

-The bird joined them, singing as never before.
+The bird joined them, singing.

 Now the bird realized that the key to being wise was thinking less about what it could not control.

 So the bird who knew too much became the bird who knew enough.

 PS: At the time of this writing, the bird who knew too much was unavailable for a photo.
 So a Northern Mockingbird agreed to have its photo appear in this blog.
 See it with other birds at: Fluffed Up Birds.